awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

-# Cross\-Region Redirection for Amazon WorkSpaces<a name="cross-region-redirection"></a>
+# Cross\-Region Redirection for Amazon Workspaces<a name="cross-region-redirection"></a>

-With the cross\-Region redirection feature in Amazon WorkSpaces, you can use a fully qualified domain name \(FQDN\) as the registration code for your WorkSpaces\.
+With the cross\-Region redirection feature in Amazon Workspaces, you can use a fully qualified domain name \(FQDN\) as the registration code for your WorkSpaces\.
 Cross\-Region redirection works with your Domain Name System \(DNS\) routing policies to redirect your WorkSpaces users to alternative WorkSpaces when their primary WorkSpaces aren't available\.
 For example, by using DNS failover routing policies, you can connect your users to WorkSpaces in your specified failover AWS Region when they can't access their WorkSpaces in the primary Region\.

 You can use cross\-Region redirection along with your DNS failover routing policies to achieve regional resiliency and high availability\.
 You can also use this feature for other purposes, such as traffic distribution or providing alternative WorkSpaces during maintenance periods\.
 If you use Amazon Route 53 for your DNS configuration, you can take advantage of health checks that monitor Amazon CloudWatch alarms\.